 Most scholars agree that one can make up missed prayers after the morning or afternoon prayers.
 This is based on the Prophet’s words, “If someone forgets the prayer, he should pray it when he remembers it.”
 (Related by al-Bukhari and Muslim.)

-As to the authenticity of thie report, it is related by Abu Dawud, an-Nasa’i, at-Tirmizhi and Ibn Majah.
-At-Tirmizhi and Ibn Khuzaimah called it Sahih.
+As to the authenticity of the report, it is related by Abu Dawud, an-Nasa’i, at-Tirmizhi and Ibn Majah.
+At-Tirmizhi and Ibn Khuzaimah called it sahih.

 About Praying at Sunrise, Sunset and While the Sun is at its Meridian